TheMartes/dotfiles/README.md

 ```
 sudo apt install gcc && make
 ```
-Remember that the APT package manager will work only on ubuntu and debian, so you'll need to use your package manager like `dnf`, `pacman` or `brew`
+Remember that the APT package manager will work only on ubuntu and debian, so according to your operating system you'll need to use your package manager like `dnf`, `pacman` or `brew`

 If you have the package already install then go into the vimproc directory and run `make`.
 Or enter following command
 ```